 The Bank implements the president responsibility system under the leadership of the Board of Directors.
 The president is appointed by the Board of Directors and is responsible to the Board of Directors.
 The president has the right to organize operating and management activities in accordance with laws and regulations, the Articles of Association of the Bank and the authorization of the Board of Directors.
-His/her main responsibilities include: presiding over the daily administrative, business and financial management of the Bank, and reporting to the Board of Directors; organizing and implementing the resolutions of the Board of Directors, the annual plan and investment plan of the Bank; formulating the internal management and organization establishment plans, basic management systems and specific regulations and rules of the Bank; establishing the accountability system of the president, and assessing the heads of business departments, functional departments and branches to engage in operating activities, etc.
+His/her main responsibilities include: presiding over the daily administrative, business and financial management of the Bank, and reporting to the Board of Directors; organizing and implementing the resolutions of the Board of Directors, the annual plan and investment plan of the Bank; formulating the internal management and organization establishment plans, basic management systems and specific regulations and rules of the Bank; establishing the accountability system of the president, and assessing the heads of business departments, functional departments and branches; authorizing the members of the senior management and the heads of internal functional departments and branches to engage in operating activities, etc.